XinyuHua/xinyuhua.github.io/resources/acl2017/argument_README.txt

 _doc_body: a list of sentences in the document. (list of String)
 _labeled_lineIDs: a list of line IDs that are labeled by annotators. (list of Integer)
 _labels: a list of labels corresponding to _labeled_lineIDs. (list of list of String)
+_split: portion of data partition, one of 'train', 'valid', and 'test'.
+(String)

 ====  II.
 Contact ====